openebs-archive/openebs-docs/docs/jivaguide.md

 kubectl get pod -n velero
 ```

-The following is an example output.
+The following is an example output in a 3 Node cluster.

 ```
 NAME                    READY   STATUS    RESTARTS   AGE